mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 expand the total field of vision to 300° and allow the Aezorgh to see almost directly overhead.
-Two ears protrude near the jaw hinge directly under the secondary eyes and provided hearing similar in range and acuity to a human’s ears.
-Aezorgh breathe through two large ‘nostrils’ on either side of the rounded mouth.
-These nostrils independently feed the Aezorgh’s two lungs.
+Two ears protrude near the jaw hinge directly under the secondary eyes and provided hearing similar in range and acuity to a human's ears.
+Aezorgh breathe through two large 'nostrils' on either side of the rounded mouth.
+These nostrils independently feed the Aezorgh's two lungs.
 The mouth contains 70–80 small sharp teeth.
 The Aezorgh are omnivores but the teeth also allow them to attach themselves to feed from both sap-filled flora and blood-filled fauna.
-An Aezorgh’s sense of smell is controlled by minute sensors in the head’s down feathers.
+An Aezorgh's sense of smell is controlled by minute sensors in the head's down feathers.
 The head sits atop a stubby neck and has limited motion, relying on a wide field of view rather than movement to visually observe the environment.